 Be honest: How many different passwords do you have?
 Statistically speaking, you probably only need one hand to count the answer, seeing as 60% of Americans reuse passwords.
-Should you be part of that group, keep reading, because in this article we'll let you know why that's unsafe and how to change your ways.
-We'll also fill you in on how to easily use hundreds of highly secure passwords to protect your digital persona.
+Should you be part of that group, it's time to rethink your password strategy.

 How Do Thieves Access Passwords?

-A hacker only has to be right once to be able to attack you from multiple angles.
+A hacker only has to be right once to be able to attack you across any platforms you've used this password on.
 With access to your email, they can pretty much do whatever they please, which can include locking you out of your own account, subverting your online shopping or social media profiles, or even withdrawing funds from your bank.

 Even if you're cautious and don't use passwords like 123456, dangers still loom, particularly data leaks and brute force attacks.
 However, with the right password strategy, you can avert these, and below, we'll show you how.

-Making matters worse, in cases such as these, you don't have control over your own security, and instead have to trust the transparency of the service you're using.
+Making matters worse, in cases such as these, you don't have control over your own security, and instead have to trust in the transparency of the service you're using.

 By employing multiple, unique passwords for each service or account you have, the damage resulting from a data leak can be contained.